 - Witness the ancient and culturally rich towns of Tibet along with the plateau

-- Relish the Lalung La Pass (5050m) and get the closeup views of Mt Everest Highest Peak in The World
+- Relish the Lalung La Pass (5,050m) and get closeup views of Mt Everest Highest Peak in The World

 - Cho Oyu means "Turquoise Goddess" in Tibetan

-- Cho Oyu is situated in the Himalayas and is near to the west of the world's highest mountain, Mount Everest
+- Cho Oyu is situated in the Himalayas and near the west of the world's highest mountain, Mount Everest.

 - On the west of Cho Oyu is Nangpa La, a 5,716m glaciated pass aids as the main trading hub in the Tibetans and the Khumbu's Sherpas